-Ever since questions on doping first begun to be asked in various nationwide representative surveys in the 1990s, a few per cent of young males have claimed to have used AAS at least once.
-For a few years now, this figure has been 2 per cent among ninth-year boys (and among male pupils in the new upper-secondary surveys), but it is hard to say whether this represents a true increase since the question asked has been reworded.
-Among 18-year-old men undergoing conscription, no increase can be observed since 1994.
-The prevalence of AAS in Sweden is similar to that in several other European countries but lower, for instance, than in the United States, where the 2000s have seen an increase in hormonal-doping experience.
+Ever since questions on doping first begun to be asked in various nationwide representative surveys in the 1990s, about 1 per cent of young males have claimed to have used AAS at least once.
+The exception to this trend is that in 2004-2005, 2 per cent of boys in the ninth year of compulsory school and in the second year of upper-secondary school claimed to have used AAS; in 2006, however, both proportions were back at 1 per cent.
+Among 18-year-old men undergoing conscription, no increase can be observed since 1994 - the level has been around 1 per cent.
+The prevalence of AAS in Sweden is similar to that in several other European countries but lower, for instance, than that in the United States, where there was, moreover, a 'bulge' in hormonal-doping experience between 1999 and 2003.